Lymph heart: Mechanism of the lymph hearts

 The lymph hearts rhythmically and slowly pump to drive the lymph into the veins.
 It is possible to see the lymph hearts beat by looking on the dorsal surface on either side of the urostyle.
 In the toad, the normal lymph heart rate is about 50 beats per minute.
 Thus the lymph emerging out of blood ultimately merges into the blood.
 It returns the proteins back to blood.

 Amphibian lymph hearts are made up from three tissue layers analogous to the three layers of blood vessels.
 There are the tunica interna intima made up of endothelial cells, tunica media made up of muscle, and the tunica externa for anchor to organs.
 The MyoD-expressing muscle is developmentally more similar to skeletal muscle than to heart muscle.

 In fish

 There was great debate as to whether teleost fish have a lymphatic system.
 Current evidence shows that they likely have a "primitive" version.
 They do not seem to have lymph hearts, instead using blood pressure to move lymph.

-Lungfish, which are more related to tetrapods, use many "micropumps" to move lymph around, reaching densities as high as 100 per cubic millimeter in the fins of South American lungfish.
+Lungfish, which are more related to tetrapods, use multiple "micropumps" to move lymph around, reaching densities as high as 100 per cubic millimeter in the fins of South American lungfish.